sciZer0/7/v/README.md

 The mainstream "left"/"right" choice between 2 political buttons — the "people" button (blue) and the "businesses" button (red) — is a false choice, enforced choice.

-With blockchain technology, we can create outstandingly-good conditions for both people and businesses simultaneously — incl. cardinal cut of tax burden (-90%) and introduction of only the self-collected, privacy-friendly taxes.
+With blockchain technology, we can create outstandingly-good conditions for both people and businesses simultaneously — incl. cardinal cut of tax burden (-90%), cancelation of all traditional taxes and introduction of only the self-collected, privacy-friendly taxes.